iconify/website/docs/api/hosting-js/headers.md

 To change headers, edit `[prop]httpHeaders` variable in `[file]src/config/app.ts`, then rebuild script:

-If you prefer to use reverse proxy to send all extra headers, remove all unnecessary headers in file mentioned above and change configuration in reverse proxy.
+If you prefer to use reverse proxy to send all extra headers, remove all unnecessary headers in the file mentioned above and change the configuration in reverse proxy.

 ## Configuring CORS in Apache {#cors-apache}